yuqianxu2816/SpatialOmics-Foundation/documentations/DDS.md

 ### Module 6 — Extract spectrum-level embeddings
 After self-supervised pretraining, the pretrained encoder is used to extract spectrum-level embeddings.
+This module applies the frozen or fine-tuned encoder to unmasked spectra to generate fixed-dimensional embedding vectors for downstream analysis.

 **Input**